turningpoint-ai/VisualThinker-R1-Zero/README.md

 ```

 ## 📢 Updates
-- 2025-02-26: We share our main findings in this [notion blog](https://turningpointai.notion.site/the-multimodal-aha-moment-on-2b-model).
+- 2025-02-26: 🔥We share our main findings in this [notion blog](https://turningpointai.notion.site/the-multimodal-aha-moment-on-2b-model).
-- 2025-02-26: We release the VisualThinker R1 Zero repo.
+- 2025-02-26: 🔥We release the VisualThinker R1 Zero repo.

 ## 🧱 Setup